dsccommunity/xRemoteDesktopAdmin/README.md

 ### 1.0.0.0

-* Initial release with the following resources
+* Initial release with the following resource:
     * xRemoteDesktopAdmin